rstudio/rstudio-conf-2022-program/sessions/teaching-data-science/teaching-bilingual-classes-tidymodels-scikit.md

 The friendly competition between R and python has gifted us with two stellar packages for workflow-style predictive modeling: tidymodels in R, and scikit- learn in python.
-If you've ever wondered which one to use in classrooms and trainings, I say: ¿Porque no los dos?
+When I had to choose between them for a Machine Learning Course, I said: ¿Porque no los dos?
 (Why not both?)

-The first half of this talk will be focused on pedagogy and philosophy.
-I will compare and contrast the infrastructures of the two packages, primarily in the context of how they enforce or support conceptual understanding.
+In this talk, I will share how the differences in structure and syntax between tidymodels and scikit-learn impacted student understanding.
+Don't despair, though, because I will also provide advice for avoiding pitfalls when switching between languages or implementations.

-The second half will provide some practical insight and tips - and some helpful R functions - for running a class in a "bilingual" way, where students choose which language(s) to use on assignments.
+Together, let's think about the power that programming choices has to shape the mental model of the user, and the ways that we can responsibly document our modeling decisions to increase cross-language reproducibility.